ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

                   token: #insert the token here

    9.2 Personal access token for Bitbucket.

-      While username and password can still be used as a fallback, this option is already marked as deprecated and will be removed in the future.

       - Log in as the admin user and go to Bitbucket -> View Profile (top right corner) -> Manage account -> Personal access tokens -> Create token